xet7/darkesthour/README.md

 - AmigaOS3
 - Linux.
 These usually work for any Linux distro for that CPU, like Ubuntu, Debian, RedHat, etc:
-  - Linux arm64, for arm64 servers and RasPi3/RasPi4 arm64 distros like Raspberry Pi OS 64bit and Ubuntu
+  - arm64, for arm64 servers and RasPi3/RasPi4 arm64 distros like Raspberry Pi OS 64bit and Ubuntu
-  - Linux s390x, for IBM Z-Series mainframes
+  - s390x, for IBM Z-Series mainframes
-  - Linux ppc64el
+  - ppc64el, for OpenPower
 - macOS Big Sur:
   - arm64
+  - x64

 ## How to play